scala/docs.scala-lang/_overviews/scala3-book/why-scala-3.md

 - Ergonomics
 - Performance

 *Simplification* comes about through dozens of changed and dropped features.
-As Martin Odersky demonstrated [in this slide](https://www.slideshare.net/Odersky/preparing-for-scala-3/13), Scala’s grammar is now smaller than most other languages, including Kotlin, Swift, Java, C++, and C#.
-On that list, only Python and Haskell have a smaller grammar than Scala.
+For instance, the changes from the overloaded `implicit` keyword in Scala 2 to the terms `given` and `using` in Scala 3 make the language more clear, especially for beginning developers.

 *Eliminating inconsistencies* is related to the dozens of [dropped features]({{ site.scala3ref }}/Dropped%20Features/index.html), [changed features]({{ site.scala3ref }}/Other%20Changed%20Features/index.html), and [added features]({{ site.scala3ref }}/Other%20New%20Features/index.html) in Scala 3.
 Some of the most important features in this category are: